-CODE SYNTAX FUNCTION OBV OBV(price) On-Balance-Volume indicator ONCE ONCE VariableName = VariableValue Introduces a definition statement which will be processed only once ONMARKET ONMARKET Indicates if you are in a position Open Open[N] Open of the current candlestick or of the n-th previous candlestick OpenDay OpenDay[N] Designates the opening day of the current candlestick or the nth previous candlestick OpenDayOfWeek OpenDay[N] Designates the day of the week of the opening of the current candlestick or the nth previous candlestick OpenHour OpenHour[N] Designates the opening time of the current candlestick or the nth previous candlestick OpenMinute OpenMinute[N] Designates the opening minute of the current candlestick or the nth previous candlestick OpenMonth OpenMonth[N] Designates the opening month of the current candlestick or the nth previous candlestick OpenSecond OpenSecond[N] Designates the opening second of the current candlestick or the nth previous candlestick OpenTime OpenTime[N] Designates the time (HHMMSS) of the opening of the current candlestick or the nth previous candlestick OpenTimestamp OpenTime[N] Designates the UNIX opening timestamp of the current candlestick or the nth previous candlestick OpenWeek OpenWeek[N] Designates the opening week of the current candlestick or the nth previous candlestick OpenYear OpenYear[N] Designates the opening year of the current candlestick or the nth previous candlestick OR a OR b Logical OR Operator
+CODE SYNTAX FUNCTION OBV OBV(price) On-Balance-Volume indicator.
+ONCE ONCE Variable = Value Introduces a definition statement which will be processed only once.
+ONMARKET ONMARKET Indicates if you are in a position.
+Open Open[N] Open of the current candle or of the n-th previous candle.
+OpenDay OpenDay[N] Opening day of the current candle or the nth previous candle.
+OpenDayOfWeek OpenDay[N] Day of the week of the opening of the current candle or the nth previous candle.
+OpenHour OpenHour[N] Opening time of the current candle or the nth previous candle.
+OpenMinute OpenMinute[N] Opening minute of the current candle or the nth previous candle.
+OpenMonth OpenMonth[N] Opening month of the current candle or the nth previous candle.
+OpenSecond OpenSecond[N] Opening second of the current candle or the nth previous candle.
+OpenTime OpenTime[N] Time (HHMMSS) of the opening of the current candle or the nth previous candle.
+OpenTimestamp OpenTimestamp[N] UNIX opening timestamp of the current candle or the nth previous candle.
+OpenWeek OpenWeek[N] Opening week of the current candle or the nth previous candle.
+OpenYear OpenYear[N] Opening year of the current candle or the nth previous candle.
+OR a OR b Logical OR Operator.